 - Administrators to manage and distribute content;

 - Learners to interact with and learn from the content.

-There are a number of stakeholders who are contributing to and stand to benefit from an IMS Content Packaging specification derived from the IMS Content framework.
+There are a number of stakeholders who are contributing to and stand to benefit from an 1EdTech Content Packaging specification derived from the 1EdTech Content framework.
 These stakeholders have been grouped into the following categories:

 - Content producers;